 Platform: PC, Xbox One

-Dead Rising has become quite the iconic zombie franchise from Capcom.
-The same development company that brought out the Resident Evil franchise also brought out another zombie game series that featured some over the top action gameplay.
-With Dead Rising 3, players take the role of a mechanic named Nick Ramos that finds himself having to survive an overwhelming zombie outbreak within the city of Los Perdidos, California.
+Dead Rising has become an iconic zombie franchise from Capcom.
+The same development company that gave fans the Resident Evil franchise decided to create another zombie game series featuring some more over-the-top action gameplay.
+With Dead Rising 3, players take on the role of a mechanic named Nick Ramos that finds himself having to survive an overwhelming zombie outbreak within the city of Los Perdidos, California.

-Just like before, this game focuses on a wide range of weapons to use against the undead.
-Players could even make special weapons that combines normal weapons together to further expand the craziness of the combat.
-Unfortunately, this franchise hasn’t seen much love lately so there’s no telling if we’ll see another Dead Rising video game release into the market, but we do have four mainline installments available.
+Just like before, this game includes a wide range of weapons to use against the undead.
+Players can even make special weapons by combining normal weapons together to further expand the craziness of the combat.
+Imagine a silly and unrestrained version of Resident Evil.

 Platform: PC, Linux, OS X